zioCristia/energy-saver-ha-automations/README.md

 The goal is to use as much energy as possible produced by the PV system since I don't have a storage battery for the house.
 Therefore I activate (or deactivate) the devices when I produce (not produce) enough energy.

-In the [configuration.yaml.example](/configuration.yaml.example) we can see some components which I have added to the configuratin.yaml file of my home assistant to allows the creation of the automations.
+In the [configuration.yaml.example](/configuration.yaml.example) we can see some components which I have added to the configuratin.yaml file of my home assistant to allow the creation of the automations.

 # Air conditioners automations
 I have 3 different air conditioner units in my home and to control them all at the same time I created 4 different automations for the air conditioners: